juripero/ryft-server/docs/restapi.md

 | `nodes`       | int     | [The number of processing nodes](#search-nodes-parameter). |
 | `local`       | boolean | [The local/cluster search flag](#search-local-parameter). |

-Note, most of the `/count` parameters are absolutely the same as `/search` parameters.
+NOTE: Most of the `/count` parameters are absolutely the same as `/search` parameters.
 Please check corresponding `/search` related sections.